jonastheiler/boston-airbnb-open-data/README.md

-# Analysis of Boston Airbnb Data Set
+# Analysis of Boston Airbnb Open Data

-## Table of contents
+## Table of Contents

 1. [Motivation](#motivation)
 2. [About the Dataset](#data)